zhepeiw/CS121-RecyclingApp/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`
 4. Push to the branch: `git push origin my-new-feature`
 5. Submit a pull request :D

+### Known Issues and Limitations
+1. Only new city can be added, not new categories.
+2. Links on top of city page doesn't work.
+3. Link for contribution in the search result page is not very visible.
+4. Some developer API not implemented.
+5. No error handling and no form checking page for create new cities (name, facility is minimum required).
+6. When adding new city, there is a possible bug where if facility name and address pair is a duplicate, it will fail.
+7. City information page displays all categories regardless of whether city can recycle anything from this category.
+8. One account can only create and manage one city.

+### ci folder
+This is a folder for continuously deploying the app.
+If you fork the project, you will have you setup CircleCI on the new repository.

 ### Credits